For immediate and anonymous or emergency situations please call:

 keep us safe and offering support of Ryan's passion for continued

-a better quality of life to those who save ours regularly.
+of bringing a better quality of life to those who save ours regularly.

 RE;ACT celebrates the life of Lt.
 RYAN ELWOOD, strives to create AWARENESS for the battle he fought, campaigns for much needed COUNSELING to help his fellow Fire Fighters and First Responders who face the same challenges each day and funds TRAINING to benefit the profession for which he was so passionate.